When visitors see your website for the first time, they make snap-judgments about your brand’s credibility.

 ...they’re either telling the truth, or they’re lying.
 And as advertising legend Claude Hopkins wrote nearly 100 years ago, “people do not expect an advertiser to lie.”

 They expect the advertiser to exaggerate, yes.
 But not to tell a straight-up lie.

 That’s why specificity is so powerful in proving your claims.
 Specificity convinces your audience that it’s more likely you’re telling than truth than telling a full-blown lie.

 Many websites rely on classic features to enhance trustworthiness.
 You’re probably accustomed to seeing the following:

 - Reviews, ratings, and badges

-These are all useful for improving website credibility, but some do a better job leveraging them than others.
+These are all useful for improving website credibility, but some websites use them more effectively than others.

 Place testimonials in context

-The first thing you should do is place your testimonials near the claims they support.
+The first thing you should test is the placement of your testimonials: put them near the claims they support.